 - Violation of College, local, state, and federal laws related to the use or possession of alcohol and other drugs, and violations of other such laws in a way that affects the College community's pursuit of its proper educational purpose.

-When violations of non-academic regulations are reported, the Associate Dean of Student Affairs (or designee) will review preliminary reports and determine if additional information needs to be gathered.
+When violations of non-academic regulations are reported, the Associate Dean of Student Life (or designee) will review preliminary reports and determine if additional information needs to be gathered.
 If additional information is needed, the Associate Dean (or designee) will ask the Office of Campus Safety or the Director of Residence Life (or designee) to meet with the students involved in the case.
 After this additional information has been gathered, the Associate Dean will review all of the case information.

 - If the case is not likely to result in potential expulsion or suspension, and is not related to gender harassment or discrimination, the Associate Dean (or designee) will initiate a Disciplinary Conference.
 Depending upon the nature of the violation, the outcome of the conference, and the student's disciplinary history, the Associate Dean may decide not to take any action or may impose one or more of the following sanctions, among others:

 - Restitution (monetary or other appropriate compensation for damages)

 - Educational projects

 - Disciplinary probation